 A book stipend each semester

 Academic support from regular meetings with Academic Advisor and EOP Counselor

 A strong community of fellow EOP students to reach out to for support

 Extra tutoring sessions and meetings may be scheduled to help students who are struggling academically.

 The Summer Program

 Admitted EOP students must attend a five-week summer program before the Fall semester begins.
-During this time, you will live on campus with a small group, attend classes, and participate in activities.
+During this time, you will live on campus with a small group of other EOP students, attend classes, and participate in fun activities.
 Supporting staff will be there with you throughout the program, including EOP Coordinator Laurie Zinberg, student counselors, and student tutors.

 The counselors reside in the dorms with you, and also participate in all the trips and activities.
-The tutors will meet you and your peers most week-nights to assist you in the English and Math courses that you will be attending.
+The tutors will meet you and your peers most week-nights to assist you in the English and Math courses that you will be participating in.

-This program helps students become acclimated with Maritime before beginning the full academic year, as well as providing them with a strong network of support from staff and fellow EOP students walking in the door.
-All of this preparation is essential to being a successful Maritime student.
+This program helps students become acclimated with Maritime before beginning the full academic year, as well as providing them with a strong network of support from staff and fellow EOP students before walking in the door - all of this preparation is essential to being a successful Maritime student.